All About Amity Middle School Orange

 Support Services personnel are available to parents/guardians and students including: school counselors, school psychologist, student assistance counselor, nurse, special education teachers and paraprofessionals, speech and language pathologist, reading consultants, and administrators.
 Math and Reading remediation are offered to students based on state and district assessment.

 There is a school counselor for each grade, who follows the class for two years.
 The school counselor meets with all students either individually or in groups.
 Students may request a pass to see their school counselor at any time throughout the year.
-If it is an emergency, your child may see his/her school counselor without a pass.
+If it is an emergency, your child may see their school counselor without a pass.